 K-Staters have some very special stories to tell.
 We've been creating purple-tinted traditions since the university's inception in 1863, but there's plenty of room for you to create your own.
 Here are a few to get you started!

 Go crazy for the football team, watch fireworks and sample local cuisine at the annual Purple Power Play in the Park.
-Manhattan closes downtown's main drag on the Thursday and Friday nights before the first home football game for this citywide rally.
+Manhattan's City Park is home to this exciting citywide rally on the Thursday and Friday nights before the first home football game.

 Students compete in various events to generate K-State spirit throughout Homecoming week.
 Today's activities include designing banners, performing group chants, painting windows in Aggieville and building parade floats.